How Humans Deal With And Survive Extreme Cold

 Low temperatures also reduce the efficiency of pain receptors, so putting an ice pack on a burn or sprain helps to reduce swelling and damage, but also helps with the pain.

 A common symptom of cold weather is its effect on urine production.
 Exposure to cold causes a reduction in blood flow to the surface of the skin by constriction of blood vessels.
 This reduces the overall volume of the circulatory system so increasing the blood pressure.
-The body's response to this is to reduce the fluid volume by getting rid of some water via urine.
-So when you get cold, you want to pee.
+The body's response to this is to reduce the fluid volume by getting rid of some water via urine, an event known as "cold diuresis".
+When you get cold, you want to pee.

 Another reaction you may notice is that when the skin temperature falls below about 10°C, the surface blood vessels dilate (get wider) rather than constrict, If the temperature falls further periods of blood vessel dilation alternate with periods of constriction, This is because your body is trying not to lose heat from the extremities, but at the same time wants to supply the skin with blood for oxygen and nutrients.
 This phenomenon explains the red cheeks and nose characteristic of frosty weather.
 Eventually however the body stops the dilation of the blood vessels to the skin and the skin falls to the surrounding temperatures when frost nip or frost bite may occur.